 - Exercise: Cats scratch for exercise.
 The act of stretching and scratching is pleasurable and keeps the cat’s muscles toned.
 Think how good it feels when you stretch first thing in the morning.

 - Shape up claws: Scratching removes the dead outer layer of the front claws, allowing the new nail to grow underneath.

-Scratching posts should be at least three feet tall with a sturdy, solid base.
-The cat needs to be able to reach up, dig his claws into the top of the post, and pull them all the way down to the bottom of the post.
+Any scratching posts you get for your cat should be at least three feet tall with a sturdy, solid base.
+The cat needs to be able to reach up, dig their claws into the top of the post, and pull them all the way down to the bottom of the post.

 If your cat is scratching on your carpet or couch, you don’t want a scratching post covered in similarly textured material.
-This confuses your cat and makes him unsure of where he should scratch.
+This confuses your cat and makes them unsure of where they should scratch.

 To entice your cat to scratch in the right place, rub some catnip on the scratching post.
-Reward him with a treat the first few times he does so to reinforce this appropriate behavior.
+Reward the cat with a treat the first few times they use the post to reinforce this appropriate behavior.

 With any luck, your cat will get the hang of it quickly.
 And your couch, curtains, and favorite chair will remain intact.